-Purchasing is conducted for each of the seven banners of the Corporation by a staff of merchandise managers and buyers dedicated to each different banner.
+Purchasing is conducted for each of the six banners of the Corporation by a staff of merchandise managers and buyers dedicated to such banner.
 The Corporation believes that this specialization of buyers for each banner allows them to focus on the particular customers and marketplace of the banner, thereby maximizing sales and gross margin by banner.